eurocontrol-asu/open_alaqs/documents/USER_GUIDE.md

 #### [Gates](#gates)
 An airport gate refers to a designated location at an airport where aircraft park for boarding and disembarking passengers, loading/unloading cargo, and receiving services like refuelling, catering, and maintenance.

-In Open-ALAQS, gates are represented as polygons.
+In OpenALAQS, gates are represented as polygons.
 Each gate can encompass several aircraft stands.
 The more stands grouped together within a single gate area, the less data preparation is needed (e.g., fewer taxi routes to define).
 However, if the gate area is too large, it might no longer accurately represent the location of the emissions.

 Calculating gate emissions requires establishing the sum of four emission sources: GSE (Ground Support Equipment), GPU (Ground Power Unit), APU (Auxiliary Power Unit) and MES (Main Engine Start).